Relief of South America and minerals. Landforms of South America

 Andes

-brazilian plateau
+Brazilian plateau

-Amazon lowland.
+Amazonian lowland.

-1. Orinok Lowland
+1. Orinoco Lowland

 2. Amazonian lowland

-3. brazilian flathorn
+3. Brazilian flathorn

 4. Guiana Highlands

-5. Andes mountains
+5. Andes Mountains

 What is the name of:

-A) the largest plain in the world?
+A) the largest plain on earth?

 B) an area of South America where catastrophic earthquakes occur?